 Artificial nutrition and hydration do not usually help the hospice patient feel better, feel stronger or live longer.
 Most dying patients do not experience hunger.
 Those who do feel hunger are satisfied with small amounts offered upon request.¹ Hospice physicians are specially trained to know when it is appropriate to intervene with artificial nutrition and hydration support.

-Superior Home Health and Hospice, a top provider of Lompoc skilled nursing and care throughout the surrounding areas, offers a complimentary consultation with an advisor to help you determine your loved one’s home health & hospice needs.
+Superior Home Health and Hospice, a top provider of skilled nursing, hospice, and physical therapy in San Luis Obispo and the surrounding areas, offers a complimentary consultation with an advisor to help you determine your loved one’s home health & hospice needs.
 To schedule your free consultation, call 805.742.4514 or contact us online.